Nutritious Fava Beans Are In Season For Spring + How To Eat Them

 What are the health benefits?

 Similar to other legumes, fava beans are a good source of plant-based protein.
-Fahey says they offer around 10 grams of protein per cup, as well as 9 grams of fiber, which supports healthy gut functioning.
+Fahey says they offer around 10 grams of protein1 per cup, as well as 9 grams of fiber, which supports healthy gut functioning2.

 "Fava beans are naturally low in sodium," Largeman-Roth tells us, which can reduce bean bloat since high-sodium beans often lead to dehydration and bloating.

 They are also a great source of the minerals manganese, copper, phosphorus, magnesium, iron, and potassium, Fahey adds.
 "There is so much nutrition packed in their unassuming pods."

 - Calories: 110

 - Carbohydrates: 22.2 g